-The multi-level human brain atlas of the HBP The tiny secret to the brain's computing power Neurons have long tree-like appendages called dendrites that send and receive electrochemical signals.
+Human brain section in a Polarized Light Microscope The tiny secret to the brain's computing power Neurons have long tree-like appendages called dendrites that send and receive electrochemical signals.
 HBP researchers from Germany have discovered that in humans the dendrites of certain neurons may hold the secret to our brain's unique processing power: their unexpectedly complex activities allow single nerve cells to solve computational problems that were previously considered to require multi-layered neural networks.
-Gidon et al. Science 367, 83-87 (2020).